Education / Postgraduate courses

 Students from film schools or artistic disciplines.

-Students with a Higher Degree in audiovisual projects and shows or equivalent.
+Students holding a Higher Vocational Training qualification in Audiovisual Project Production and Stagecraft or equivalent.

-Professionals with proven experience in the audiovisual sector who wish to switch or update their discipline.
+Professionals with proven experience in the audiovisual sector who wish to make a switch or update in their discipline.

-Professionals in the film or video sector who wish to gain in-depth knowledge of the creation and exploitation of audiovisual products.
+Professionals from the film or video industry who wish to deepen their knowledge of the creation and exploitation of audiovisual products.

-To access the Postgraduate course, the applicant must present:
+To access the Postgraduate Programme, applicants must submit:

 • CV

-The Postgraduate in Film Business is part of the Production itinerary.
-If you also take the Postgraduate Course in Line Producing, you will obtain the Master’s Degree in Production, with 60 credits.
+The Film Business Postgraduate Programme is part of the Production educational pathway.
+If the Postgraduate Programme in Production Direction is also completed, the Private Master’s Degree in Production is obtained, worth 60 ECTS credits.

-Minimum duration of studies and credits: One academic semester and 30 credits
+Programme duration and credits: One semester, 30 ECTS credits

 Syllabus Postgraduate Degree in Film Business